-Clerkship Site Director: Dr. Abraham Jaffe (abraham.jaffe@bmc.org)
+Clerkship Site Director: Dr. Abraham Jaffe, abraham.jaffe@bmc.org

 Teaching Faculty: Dr. Tracey Dechert

 Dr. Sabrina Sanchez

 Dr. Aaron Richman

 Dr. Kathryn Twomey

+Dr. Abraham Jaffe (TACS Clerkship Director)

 Dr. Dane Scantling

 Dr. Crisanto Torres

 Dr. Noelle Saillant

-Dr. Sheina Theodore Dr. Megan Janeway
+Dr. Sheina Theodore (Associate Clerkship Director)

+Dr. Megan Janeway

-Dr. Danby Kang
+Dr. Danby Kang (TACS Education Champion)

-Advanced Care Practitioners (PA/NP's): Patty Harrison, Rose Souza, Jocelyn Beals, Jami Pollard, Rachel and occasionally general surgery interns

-Adams, Alex Oliver
+Advanced Care Practitioners (PA/NP's): Patty Harrison, Rose Souza, Jocelyn Beals, Jami Pollard, Rachel Adams, Alex Oliver

-Residents: Chief general surgery resident, 3rd Year general surgery residents,
+Residents: Chief general surgery residents, 4 th and 3rd Year general surgery residents, and interns from general surgery and other surgical specialties

-CLINICAL EVALUATIONS: INDIVIDUAL EVALUATIONS- YOU MAY REQUEST ANY FACULTY, RESIDENT OR APP WHO YOU HAVE WORKED WITH TO EVALUATE YOU AT THE CONCLUSION OF THIS ROTATION.
+CLINICAL EVALUATIONS: INDIVIDUAL EVALUATIONS - YOU MAY REQUEST ANY FACULTY, RESIDENT, OR APP WHO YOU HAVE WORKED WITH TO EVALUATE YOU AT THE CONCLUSION OF THIS ROTATION.

-The experience of the TACS service is truly unique.
-Given the many new changes that have been made in light of the COVID pandemic and how it has changed clinical medical/surgical education we ask your patience and flexibility as we unroll the new version of this rotation.
+The experience on the TACS service is truly unique.
 You will see a wide variety of acute surgical problems needing emergent management, and we hope you will leave the service with an understanding of the management of the "acute abdomen" and the initial management of traumatic injury.
-We help to care for some of the sickest patients in the hospital, and we hope that you will also take the time to know your patients and also appreciate the major ways that social elements play into their health.
+We help to care for some of the sickest patients in the hospital, and we hope that you will take the time to get to know your patients and also appreciate the major ways that social elements play into their health.
+The TACS service can be very busy and fast paced so flexibility, adaptability, and going with the flow are keys to ensuring the best experience on the rotation.